Have you ever wondered what is a limerick? How did limericks, those short, five-line rhyming ditties come to be named after one of Ireland's counties?

 For anyone who would like a lesson plan about limericks I created a free printable for saving and printing.

 It includes some Irish themed framed templates for any hopeful limerick writers to record their poetry.
-The complete packet is free, but each framed template can be printed separately for any teacher who may wish to distribute them in the classroom.

 Happy limerick writing to all!